AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 ```

 The typical method seems to be to declare variables and then initialise them just before their first use.
-(Remember that you may declare a variable anywhere in a procedure and use it in an expression before it is initialised but you must initialise it before using it anywhere else--statements, for example.)
+(Remember that you may declare a variable anywhere in a procedure and use it in an expression before it is initialized but you must initialise it before using it anywhere else--statements, for example.)

 #### Memory Access